• Prize list A: Prizes offered for solving teaching challenges (volumes I to V)

 Challenge C 3: Determine, from the strand model, how the mass of the W and Z bosons run with energy.
 Prize: 500 euro – and publish the solution!

-Challenge C 6: Deduce, using the strand model, an analytical approximation for particle mass ratios or particle masses, e.g., based on ropelength or on the W/Z mass ratio calculation.
+Challenge C 6: Deduce, using the strand model, an analytical approximation for particle mass ratios or particle masses.
+The approximation could be based on ropelength or on the W/Z mass ratio calculation - but does not have to be.
 Prize: 1000 euro – and publish the solution!

 Challenge C 7: Find, using the strand model, an analytical approximation for probabilities of core shape changes.
 Prize: 1000 euro – and publish the solution!